Studio signal light

 Front panel LEDs reflect the state of the Signal Lights.

-• Full control
+• Remote control

 Like all Angry Audio products, the Studio Signal Light Gadget is designed for easy installation.
 Every segment has a dedicated RJ45 for GPI on the back panel.
 This makes it simple to use different devices to control different segments.